cosmic-ankit/hacktoberfest2023/Fronted Projects/Understanding React Hooks by Counter app/README.md

 This application demonstrates the power of React Hooks in managing state and reactivity within a React component.
 It also highlights the simplicity and efficiency that hooks bring to modern React development.
 Explore the code and experiment with the app to gain a deeper understanding of React Hooks in action.

-EOF
-)

-# Save the README content to a file
-echo "$readme_content" > README.md

-# Notify the user
-echo "README.md file created with the content."